ChrisTorng/python-project/README.md

 curl -sSfL <https://astral.sh/install.sh> | sh

 # Initialize a new project (adds .gitignore, .python-version, pyproject.toml, etc.)
-uv init python-api
+uv init project-api

 # Add some dependencies into the project and update pyproject.toml
-cd python-api
+cd project-api
 uv add --dev pytest ruff pre-commit mkdocs fastapi pydantic

 # Update the lock file with the latest versions of the dependencies (creates a .venv if not already created)